Why flexible discounts matter for your event

 idloom discounts FAQ: early bird, coupons and volume pricing

-Yes, coupon codes can be combined with early bird and/or volume discounts, as long as all eligibility conditions are met.
+Yes, coupon codes can be combined with early bird (special pricing) and/or volume discounts, as long as all eligibility conditions are met.

 The order in which idloom applies discounts is as follows: